Getting Started With CI/CD for Data Science Pipelines

 • Set when you want it to run.
 In the example below, the pipeline is scheduled to run every day at noon.

-• Variables: We only need to setup one variable, SCORING_NOTEBOOK with the location of the notebook we want to schedule notebooks/scoring_example.ipynb
+• We need to setup one variable, SCORING_NOTEBOOK with the location of the notebook we want to schedule notebooks/scoring_example.ipynb

 • Tick “Activated” and save the changes.